go101/go101/pages/generics/888-the-status-quo-of-Go-custom-generics.md

 ```

 Please subscribe [this issue](https://github.com/golang/go/issues/45380) to
-the progress of this problem.
+follow the progress of this problem.

 ## Generic methods are not supported